Photo by Julien Andrieux

 |---|---|---|---|

-| Missouri State | BFA Acting | Dedicated 3-year plan | 3 years |
+| Missouri State | BFA Acting for Stage and Screen | Published three-year transfer plan | 3 years if prerequisites fit |

-| Missouri State | BFA Design/Tech/SM | Dedicated 3-year plan | 3 years |
+| Missouri State | BFA Design/Technology/Stage Management | Published three-year transfer plan | 3 years, or 3 years plus one semester by plan |

-| UMBC | BFA Acting | Accelerated BFA track | 4 to 5 semesters |
+| UMBC | BFA Acting | Selective accelerated BFA transfer track | 4 or 5 semesters |

-| SUNY Fredonia | BFA MT and Acting | Year 1 or 2 placement | 3 to 4 years |
+| SUNY Fredonia | BFA MT and Acting | First-year or second-year sequence placement | Usually 3 to 4 years |

 BA Programs: The Transfer-Friendly Alternative